mridul037/mridul037/README.md

 **Quote of the hour:**

-Even in the games of children there are things to interest the greatest mathematician.
+Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.

-~ Gottfried Wilhelm Leibniz
+~ Richard Hamming
 <pre>

 </pre>